-Florida has just about 4.6 million individuals enrolled in and relies upon Medicare.
+Florida has just about 4.6 million individuals enrolled in and relying upon Medicare.
 With a state that’s seen rapid growth and continues to increase its number, Medicare isn’t going to shrink in importance to the second-biggest population of people aged 65 or older.

 So we’ll look at the number of people enrolled in various parts of Medicare, their options, and resources that can pair them with their desired benefits.